-[See Credit by Examination for Advancement/Acceleration on page 35, Course Credit on page Error!
-Bookmark not defined., and Students who are Homeless on page 68.]
+[See Credit by Examination for Advancement/Acceleration on page 45, Course Credit on page 44, and Students who are Homeless on page 89.]

 A Student Who Has Learning Difficulties or Who Needs Special Education or Section 504 Services

 For those students who are having difficulty in the regular classroom, all school districts must consider tutorial, compensatory, and other academic or behavior support services that are available to all students, including a process based on Response to Intervention (RtI).
 The implementation of RtI has the potential to have a positive impact on the ability of districts to meet the needs of all struggling students.